TLV - LAX

 The average price of all round-trip flights from Tel Aviv to Los Angeles clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Tel Aviv to Los Angeles, look for departures on Tuesdays and avoid leaving on a Sunday, as it's usually the priciest day.
-When flying back from Los Angeles, Sunday is the cheapest day to fly and Friday is the most expensive.
+If you are looking for a flight deal from Tel Aviv to Los Angeles, look for departures on Thursdays and avoid leaving on a Sunday, as it's usually the priciest day.
+When flying back from Los Angeles, Tuesday is the cheapest day to fly and Saturday is the most expensive.

 What is the cheapest month to fly from Tel Aviv to Los Angeles?